hlbao/personal_site/content/post/cv-of-failures/index.md

   focal_point: Smart
   preview_only: false
 ---
 I am committed to open science.
-Coding is an essential part of my academic life because techniques, skills, and practical implementation ability are essential for a "solution-based" computational social scientist.
+Coding is an essential part of my academic life because techniques, skills, and practical implementation ability are crucial for a "solution-based" computational social scientist \[1].
 I regularly implement and am involved in open-source real-world projects and software – crawling real-world data sets like rumors in social media, facial expression mapping confidence and its deep learning-based classification, various classic agent-based models, social network analysis models, large-scale text data cleaning and text auto-generation models, topic models and text cohesion in NLP, community detection, bioinformatics software, and many machine learning algorithms.
 See my GitHub: **<https://github.com/hlbao>**

+Reference:

+\[1] Watts, D. J. (2017).
+Should social science be more solution-oriented?. *Nature Human Behaviour*, 1(1), 1-5.